Skip to main content

 When porting a number, when should I cancel service with my current carrier?

-Your phone number must remain active on the current carrier until the port request has been completed.
+Your phone number must remain active on your current carrier until the port request is complete.

-Once you’ve received confirmation that your port request has been completed, contact your previous carrier to ensure that the phone number has been taken out of your account to prevent further charges
+Once you’ve received confirmation that your port request is complete, contact your previous carrier to ensure that the phone number was taken out of your account to prevent further charges.

 Can I submit a bulk port-in request?

-You can submit bulk port-in requests for US and Canada numbers via the Plivo console.
-To do so, paste a list of up to 20 local landline and/or toll-free numbers in the Phone Numbers field.
+You can submit bulk port-in requests for US and Canadian numbers on the Plivo console.
+To do so, paste a list of up to 40 local landline or toll-free numbers in the Phone Numbers field.
+Please note: A request can accommodate either local numbers or toll-free numbers, but not both at the same time.

 Port-in may take two to four weeks to complete.